-If you're needing a safety check (pink slip) in order to renew your NSW car/light vehicle registration, Roads and Maritime Services will only accept an interstate inspection report if you're more than 50 kms from the NSW border.
+If you're needing a safety check (pink slip) in order to renew your NSW car/light vehicle registration, Transport for NSW will only accept an interstate inspection report if you're more than 50 kms from the NSW border.
 The report must be from either:

 - an inspection station authorised by an interstate authority